-Aaron Worley is an abstract expressionist from Waxhaw, North Carolina.
-He has been making figurative and abstract art that involves multiple drawings and sketches.
-Limbs are often placed where they normally do not belong, and faces are sometimes distorted or multiplied.
-He views this process as a never-ending quest to find the figure that is trying to escape from the prison of the paper or canvas.
+I am an artist from Waxhaw, North Carolina, with a focus on both figurative and abstract compositions.
+These usually involve multiple layers and sketches, culminating in a final “product.”
+Limbs are often placed where they do not belong and faces are sometimes distorted or multiplied.
+I view this process as a never-ending quest to find the figure that is buried under strokes or geometric/non-geometric shapes.

-He currently resides and works in Nashville, Tennessee.
+I currently live and work in Nashville, Tennessee.